dsbrose/dsbrose/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, Javascript
+- 📚 I’m currently learning HTML, CSS, Javascript
-- :bird: How to reach me: @danneasb
+- 🐦 How to reach me: @danneasb